 PERFORMING TO LIVE MUSIC:

 Mary loves to improvise and collaborate with musicians.
-She has had the pleasure to dance live with some amazing musical talent such as twice Juno-nominated Eccodek; world-renowned The Lemon Bucket Orkestra; internationally-acclaimed Adrian Raso; nuevo-Flamenco guitarist Cuneyt; award-winning The Light of East Ensemble; Roula Said, the Guelph Concert Band, respected and accomplished local musicians Gary Diggins, Brent Rowan, “The Naked Harpist” Leslie Shapiro, hip hop artist 6K, and the Bhadra Collective.
+She has had the pleasure to dance live with some amazing musical talent such as twice Juno-nominated Eccodek; world-renowned The Lemon Bucket Orkestra; internationally-acclaimed Adrian Raso; nuevo-Flamenco guitarist Juneyt; award-winning The Light of East Ensemble, Roula Said and Nomadica, the Guelph Concert Band, respected and accomplished local musicians Gary Diggins, Brent Rowan, “The Naked Harpist” Leslie Shapiro, hip hop artist 6K, and the Bhadra Collective.

 INSTRUCTION & CHOREOGRAPHY:

-Mary is a regular workshop instructor at parties, dance studios, and events such as the Flying Dance Festival and Hillside Festival.
+Mary is a regular workshop instructor at parties, dance studios, and events such as the Flying Dance Festival, the Guelph and District Multicultural Festival, Hillside Festival, The Pirate Festival, and various renaissance festivals.
 For a number of years she formed, taught and directed the performance group “Invoketribe” in improvisational group synchronous dance.
 She provides private belly dance instruction as well as coaching and mentoring in choreography and performance.
 She has choreographed a number of Invoketress’ large troupe pieces in a variety of styles as well as works in collaboration with other dancers to create duets and her own solo work.